GazeDev/groups_api/docs/index.md

 Import the repository from GitHub into GitLab

+### Set up GitLab's Github Integration

+This integration makes it so Github can see Gitlab's status checks

+Go to gitlab > [repo] > settings > integrations > github

+Create a personal access token from github, or copy it from another gitlab repo that is already configured with a github integration.

+### Set up GitLab's repository mirroring

+This mirroring makes sure Gitlab gets updates that are made on Github

 Go to gitlab > [repo] > Settings > Repository > Mirroring repositories

 set the direction to 'Pull'